• Skip to main content

 She could barely walk to the end of the street without knee pain.

-What was worse is that despite helping many people with this issue before, nothing I did made any difference.
+Worse still, despite helping many people with this issue before, nothing I did made any difference.
 Likewise the physios at the hospital were stumped.

 After 6 months and around 60 sessions of treatment they came to the conclusion the only way forward was to brace her knee.

-I could tell by Jenny’s face and colourful language that wasn’t going to happen.
+I could tell by Jenny’s face— and colourful language— that wasn’t going to happen.

 A different approach